RTEMS/rtems-docs/user/overview/index.rst

 .. sidebar:: Developers

-  Developers should look at the :r:url:`devel` for technical information the design and development of RTEMS is located there.
+  Developers should look at the :r:url:`devel` for technical information.
+The design and development of RTEMS is located there.

 - multitasking capabilities